jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

     - How are they going to use it?
     - What does the system do?
     - What's the format of the input data?
+    - Should users be able to register an account, delete an account and recover the password?
     - ...
 - Non-functional Requirements (Constraints, restrict the system design through different qualities)